leonifrazao/RaxyMS-Security-Audit/README.md

   <h3 align="center">RaxyMS</h3>

   <p align="center">
-    A security research tool for testing Microsoft Rewards bot detection systems.
-Built with Python and Clean Architecture.
+    A distributed automation framework built with Python, Clean Architecture, and professional-grade design patterns — born from a childhood project reimagined with real engineering.
     <br />
     <a href="docs/index.md"><strong>Explore the docs »</strong></a>
     <br />